quicwg/base-drafts/draft-ietf-quic-transport.md

 retransmit this packet could be forced to use the stateless reset process ({{stateless-reset}}).

-An endpoint that receives an invalid TRANSPORT_CLOSE or APPLICATION_CLOSE frame MUST NOT signal the existence of the error to its peer.
+An endpoint that receives an invalid CONNECTION_CLOSE or APPLICATION_CLOSE frame MUST NOT signal the existence of the error to its peer.